& (Ayumi Hamasaki EP)

 & is an extended play by Japanese recording artist and songwriter Ayumi Hamasaki.
-It was released on 9 July 2003, by record label Avex Trax.
+It was released on July 9, 2003, by record label Avex Trax.
 Hamasaki's fourth extended play, & consists of four recordings; "Ourselves", "Greatful Days", "Hanabi: Episode II", and "Theme of A-Nation 03", with three additional instrumentals of the first three tracks.
 It was released in two different formats; a stand-alone CD, and a digital EP.
 The artwork for the EP depicts Hamasaki posing in front of a cloudy backdrop, with the title of the work superimposed over her hair. & contains predominantly J-pop and dance music.

 Hamasaki contributed by writing the lyrics to all the tracks, while Japanese production and manager Max Matsuura served as the EP's main producer. & received favourable reviews from music critics who commended the EP's production and commercial appeal. & reached number one on the Oricon Singles Chart, and was certified double platinum by the Recording Industry Association of Japan (RIAJ) for shipments of 500,000 units.
 "Ourselves", "Greatful Days", "Hanabi: Episode II", and "Theme of A-Nation 03" served as promotional singles, while all but the latter track receiving music videos respectively. & was awarded the Japan Record Award at the 46th Japan Record Awards for Best Pop/Rock Album.

 Background and release

 Ayumi Hamasaki announced that she would release a new extended play, marketed as a single, entitled &.
-It consists of four recordings – "Ourselves", "Greatful Days", "Hanabi: Episode II", and "Theme of A-Nation 03" – with additional instrumental versions of the first three tracks. & was released on 9 July 2003 as the first single from Hamasaki's 2003 extended play, Memorial Address. ("Ourselves", "Greatful Days", and "Hanabi: Episode II" were included in Memorial Address.) & follows the releases of Hamasaki's previous extended plays; Nothing from Nothing (1995), A (1999), and H (2002).
+It consists of four recordings – "Ourselves", "Greatful Days", "Hanabi: Episode II", and "Theme of A-Nation 03" – with additional instrumental versions of the first three tracks. & was released on July 9, 2003, as the first single from Hamasaki's 2003 extended play, Memorial Address. ("Ourselves", "Greatful Days", and "Hanabi: Episode II" were included in Memorial Address.) & follows the releases of Hamasaki's previous extended plays; Nothing from Nothing (1995), A (1999), and H (2002).
 Hamasaki did not release another extended-play single until Five in 2011. & was released in two formats: a stand-alone CD and a digital EP.
 The artwork for the EP depicts Hamasaki posing in front of a cloudy backdrop, with the title of the work superimposed over her hair.

+Composition

-& opens with the first track, "Ourselves", which is an R&B tune with influences of "exoticism pop".
+& opens with "Ourselves", which is an R&B tune with influences of "exoticism pop".
 The lyrics describe Hamasaki's "painful" sense of sorrow and love.
 "Greatful Days" is a "refreshing" pop song that showcases Hamasaki's "festive" nature, her "pastel" vocals, and a "relaxing" positive message of happiness.
 "Hanabi: Episode II" is an answer song to Hamasaki's 2002 song, "Hanabi".
 It describes Hamasaki's "miserable" state and "struggle[s]" that is transformed into strength.
 "Theme of A-Nation 03" was used for the Avex A-Nation concert tour in 2003, and emphasizes traditional Japanese instrumentals, progressing more oriental J-pop sounds.
 The next three tracks are instrumental versions of "Ourselves", "Greatful Days", and "Hanabi: Episode II".